 He had also thrown an interception to linebacker Jonathan Vilma earlier in the game.
 During the play, he was hit in the legs and torso by two Saints defenders.
 This was the same defense that was getting incentives from defensive coordinator Gregg Williams.

-Throughout his career, Favre had a lot of rough plays just like his seven-yard loss on his first completion, though a lot of them were in a more meaningful game.
+Throughout his career, Favre had a lot of rough plays just like his seven-yard loss on his first completion, though a lot came in more meaningful games.
 In his final game as a Packer in the 2007 NFC Championship against the New York Giants, he threw an interception in overtime to allow the Giants a shot at a Super Bowl.

 Although a harmless, seven-yard loss in a blowout in the second game of the season really didn’t mean much, it was a solid representation of the weirdness of Favre’s career of hundreds of touchdowns, interceptions, and crazy plays.